python/cpython/Doc/library/re.rst

 Python offers different primitive operations based on regular expressions:

++ :func:`re.match` checks for a match only at the beginning of the string
-+ :func:`re.search` checks for a match anywhere in the string, (this is what Perl does by default)
++ :func:`re.search` checks for a match anywhere in the string (this is what Perl does by default)
 + :func:`re.fullmatch` checks for entire string to be a match
-+ :func:`re.match` checks for a match only at the beginning of the string

 For example::